I am not a Nordea customer. Why did I receive a letter about Nordea’s re-domiciliation?

 What will happen to my deposit guarantee if I have deposited 100,000 euros with Nordea in Finland and 50,000 krone with Nordea in Denmark?

 However, the Danish deposit guarantee scheme is in some respects more comprehensive than the Finnish one.
 In Denmark, certain deposit products are covered by a more extensive deposit guarantee.
-Nordea plans to also join the Danish deposit guarantee scheme to ensure that our customers in Denmark receive the same deposit guarantee cover as those of other banks in Denmark.
-If you have deposits with Nordea in Denmark, our Danish Branch will also send you a letter informing you about the Danish deposit guarantee scheme.
+Nordea has also joined the Danish deposit guarantee scheme to ensure that our customers in Denmark receive the same deposit guarantee cover as those of other banks in Denmark.
+If you have a deposit in Nordea in Denmark, a separate letter regarding the Danish guarantee deposit scheme has been sent to you.

 How will you inform customers that their deposits will in future be covered by the Finnish deposit guarantee scheme?